remarkjs/remark-lint/doc/rules.md

   relative to the starting point.
 When set to `'single'`, bullets should be the same as the relative starting point.
 When set to `'one'`, bullets should always be `1`.

-### reset

-By default, all rules are turned on unless explicitly set to `false`.
-When `reset: true`, the opposite is true: all rules are turned off, unless when given a non-nully and non-false value.

 ### rule-style